Littlethorpe, North Yorkshire

-Littlethorpe is a village and civil parish in the Harrogate district, in the English county of North Yorkshire, near the city of Ripon.
+Littlethorpe is a village and civil parish in the English county of North Yorkshire, near the city of Ripon.

+From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.

 Littlethorpe has a place of worship, St Michael and All Angels' Church, built in 1878.

+Hollin Hall dates from the late 17th century and is grade II* listed.
 Thorpe Lodge on the Knaresborough Road is a Grade II listed building.